-Services that are covered for you What you must pay when you get these services ◆ Your clinical status or underlying medical condition requires that the dental procedure be provided in a hospital or outpatient surgery center. ◆ The dental procedure would not ordinarily require general anesthesia.
+Services that are covered for you What you must pay when you get these services ◆ The dental procedure would not ordinarily require general anesthesia.
 We do not cover any other services related to the dental procedure, such as the dentist's services, unless the service is covered in accord with Medicare guidelines or for transplant services as described under "Physician/practitioner services, including doctor's office visits."